nityeshaga/learntrisIm/README.md

 * Read through the code and do a little code review.
   * Comment on the readability of the code.
 Was it easy to read the code?
 Could you follow it?
   * Comment on the division of tasks among functions or the control flow in the program.
+  * Tell me how the code can be improved.
 * Run the program on your machine and check for the robustness of the code.
 See if it behaves rationally for all kinds of input.
 * It would be really awesome if you decided to contribute some code.
   * Try improving the documentation.